zaius/docs/lib/learn/pipelines/02_how-it-works.md

 control provider.
 Deploy pipelines can be triggered manually or through [auto deployment](/docs/deploy/auto-deploy.html).

-Build pipeline have an end result called an *artifact* which is the result of your pipeline.
+Build pipelines have an end result called an *artifact* which is the result of your pipeline.
 Wercker stores this artifact on its infrastructure such that it can be used in deploy pipelines.